Home / Insights / Events & Webinars / Energy Unplugged

 TimingsAgenda

-Our compere Nathan Parker opens Energy Unplugged by setting the rhythm for the day, cutting through the noise, complexity and competing narratives around energy and sustainability.
-Nathan frames the challenge facing UK organisations today and talks about moving from overwhelm to clarity, and from intention to action.
+Compere Nathan Parker opened Energy Unplugged by setting the rhythm for the day, cutting through the noise, complexity and competing narratives around energy and sustainability.
+Nathan framed the challenge facing UK organisations and spoke about moving from overwhelm to clarity, and from intention to action.

 10:10amSoundcheck – Power to change: The UK’s decarbonisation journey